mattcousineau/patches-ohoulihan/README.md

 (in process) -build a separate project to build the initial patch file from source local directory  (use relative filepaths and then update this program to use them) https://github.com/mattcousineau/patch-adams

---read source files into memory and create a checksum representation string
+(complete - 20 min)--read source files into memory and create a checksum representation string

---write each checksum representation to a txt file
+(complete - 20 min)--write each checksum representation to a txt file

 -Add checksum capabiltiies to patches-ohoulihan